rugk/offline-qr-code/CONTRIBUTING.md

 ## Translations

 It would be great, if you can contribute your translations!
-Currently, it is unfortunately only possible to translate the JSOn files directly.
+Currently, it is unfortunately only possible to translate the JSON files directly.
 To do so, go to [`_locales/en`](_locales/en) and copy the English [`messages.json`](_locales/en/messages.json) file.
 (You could also use another source language if you want, but usually English is the best.)
 Create a new dir at [`_locales`](_locales) with the abbreviation of the language you want to translate.

 At the end, just submit a Pull Request.